-Prior to that, the Harrow-born ‘keeper had started out with Tottenham before having short spells with Derby County and Grimsby Town.
+Prior to that, the Harlow-born ‘keeper had started out with Tottenham before enjoying spells with Derby County and Grimsby Town.

 A dedicated and likeable character, he works closely with the Potters goalkeepers on a day-to-day basis at the Clayton Wood Training Ground, helping aid their technical, tactical and physical abilities to enable them to perform at maximum level.